 - The Children’s Museum of Indianapolis: Great Depression Artifacts

 U.S. History in Context: Great Depression is a database you can use in any IndyPL Library Branch or at home with your IndyPL Library Card.
-Login using your library card number and PIN.
-What’s My PIN?
+Login using your library card number.
 It will show you biographies, magazines, videos and more about the Great Depression.

 - Indiana Historical Society: The 1920s and the Great Depression

 - WPA: 15 Life Histories from Indiana